flowerinthenight/zgroup/README.md

 # and so on...
 ```

+### Local with an external service

-To run locally using **b)**, the sample binary uses a free service, [https://keyvalue.immanuel.co/](https://keyvalue.immanuel.co/), as a store for the join address.
+If configured, the sample binary uses a free service, [https://keyvalue.immanuel.co/](https://keyvalue.immanuel.co/), as a store for the join address.

 ```sh
 # Build the sample binary: